oils-for-unix/oils/doc/ref/chap-stdlib.md

     var args = parseArgs(spec, [])
     # => raises an error about the missing 'path' (status = 2)

+The special argument `--` can be used to bypass flag processing for all remaining arguments - effectively escaping flags that might be shared between the parser `spec` and a wrapped command.
+This is a commonly used technique to pass arguments through to a command.
+All arguments after `--` will be captured in `rest`.
+It is an error to use `--` when `rest` is not defined in `spec`.

 <!--
 TODO: Document chaining parsers / sub-commands
       - Either will allow parser nesting